 The original inhabitants of the area were the Mescalero Apaches.
-The town was established in 1906 by a firm of land promoters.
-The town site was in the center of a 10,000-acre tract watered by the San Solomon Springs.
+The town site was established in 1906 by land promoters in the center of a 10,000-acre tract fed by the San Solomon Springs. ?

 Nearby Balmorhea Lake, along the North American Central Flyway, offers opportunities for birding and fishing, plus primitive and full-service camping sites.
-A fishing license can be obtained at Balmorhea State Park.
-Permit fees are required.
+A fishing license can be obtained at Balmorhea State Park.?

 Events include the First Friday Monthly Flea Market and Memorial Day Festival and Labor Day Festival softball tournaments.